Cooking Gorgeous

 • It freezes beautifully.
 You can keep the leftovers in the freezer for up to 3 months.

-• Plain natural yoghurt - Use plain natural or Greek yoghurt with no added sugar or flavour.
+• Plain natural yogurt - Use plain natural yogurt or Greek yogurt with no added sugar or flavour.
+Yogurt helps create a soft, fluffy texture and adds a slight tang to the bread.

 Shape the Bazlama